FOX NEWS ONLINE

 "For three days, I didn't sleep at all.
 I just stayed there and met with people."

-Nine firefighters from a nearby firehouse (Truck 16/Ladder 7 on
+Nine firefighters from a nearby firehouse (Truck 16/Ladder 7 on East 29th Street) were killed.
+Weber offered grief therapy to their widows and fellow firefighters.

 After three months, one woman confessed that she kept her husband's photo in an old shirt that still smelled like him.